 Chinese Proverbs and Idioms on Learning and Education

 Proverbs and idioms are integral components of the Chinese language.
 Passed down through the ages, these concise sayings often aim to impart inherited wisdom, historical tales, and even moral insights.
+Chinese proverbs about learning are perhaps the most profound of them all.

 Table of Contents